dusanCemovic/footballTournaments/README.md

     - Score unlocking - Only allowed once
     - Ranking - Calculated according to the rules above

+## Important notice:

+- Team can't be deleted if it's tournament has at least one finished result.
+In case that team can be deleted only if team's game is not finished but some tournament game can be finished -> we will have to add additionally things like automatic 3-0 results because reschedule is not allowed.
+(In this exam, we won't check team separately)
+- If some team is deleted after schedule is done, we will reschedule games.

 ## Edge cases and tests mapping

 Below is the mapping between prioritized edge cases (see EDGECASES.md) and the automated tests that cover them.